There are so many innovations in memory care that are transforming it into the third millennium.

 The National Institute on Aging provides a comprehensive resource list for those living with and/or caring for someone with EOAD.

 Now we’re poised to be able to “back up” our grey matter the same way we do our devices — or even implant a new “hard drive” when the existing one falters.
-It’s just one of many innovations that are transforming memory care in the third millennium.

 1. Backing Up Memories.